hoprnet/uHTTP-exit-app/README.md

 ## Deployment process

 To contribute to this repository you will need to create a pull request.
-More information about the existing automated workflows can be found in [GitHub Actions](./.github/workflows/README.md)
+More information about the existing automated workflows can be found in [GitHub Actions](./.github/workflows/README.md).

 ## Run with Docker

-To be able to run the Exit Node with Docker, you first need to build the image, for that, we will use the following command
+To be able to run the Exit Node with Docker, you first need to build the image.
+For that, we will use the following command

 ```sh
 docker build -t exit-node -f Dockerfile ../../